TalYamin/Tal-Yamin-26-03-20/README.md

    - Spinner component

-     * Used in case loading is needed until data is fetched from api
+     * Used in case loading is needed until data is fetched from API

   - Error component